 What does this really mean for a property seller?

 It means that all sellers seeking a quick sale may now engage with a House Buyer who is a member of the TPO and therefore subscribes to the “OFT” recommended code.
 If during the course of a sale the seller has any issue, complaints or problems dealing with a House Buyer they can make a complaint to The Property Ombudsman.
-The “TPO” are perhaps best known for overseeing Estate Agencies in the interests of the general public.
+The “TPO” is perhaps best known for overseeing Estate Agencies in the interests of the general public.
 Estate Agents are obliged to join under the Estate Agency regulation.
 Although House Buyers are not obliged to join consumers will at least have a clear choice.
 And if a house buyer is not a member they can then choose to approach one who is.
 All House Buyers who are members of the TPO must have legal indemnity insurance which means as a consumer you will have financial cover for any loss you may incur if you have been mistreated.

 The future for the quick house sale sector?

-Many sectors evolve at difference market periods and the emergence of the Cash Buyer or House Buyer as a mainstream alternative has been somewhat recent although Cash Buyers have been around perhaps as long as property itself.
+Many sectors evolve at different market periods and the emergence of the Cash Buyer or House Buyer as a mainstream alternative has been somewhat recent although Cash Buyers have been around perhaps as long as the property itself.
 Over the last ten years especially we have seen a quick sale to a House Buyer as a real alternative to the open market.
 In some cases where houses can take some time to sell via an estate agent where buyers can be notoriously unreliable some vendors turn to a House Buyer to find a reliable solution.
 Perhaps selling via an auction is a more recognised option for some sellers in this situation, House Buyers are positioned very much as an option in this situation.
 Even selling at an auction isn’t a guaranteed sale and quite often a House Buyer will offer the same price or in some cases more than can be achieved at an auction, for a guaranteed sale without any upfront costs or risk.

-Overall we are very positive about the investigation and the outcome being the agreed code, the imminent Association of House Buyers and subsequent membership of The Property Ombudsman.
+Overall we are very positive about the investigation and the outcome being the agreed code, the Association of House Buyers and subsequent membership of The Property Ombudsman.
 It’s a defining moment for the future of our sector, very much a step forward where every seller can consider selling to a House Buyer without any reservations.